 Instructions

-- Once you know the water amount, add 1 tablespoon (25g /0.89oz) salt for each liter of water (see notes for more quantities) and mix until the salt has dissolved.
+- Once you know the water amount, add 1 tablespoon (25g /0.89oz) salt for each litre of water (see notes for more quantities) and mix until the salt has dissolved.
 Warm up the water if you wish the watermelon to pickle super fast.

 - Pour the water and salt back into the jars over the melon, add the remaining ingredients into each jar place the lid, and give each jar a little shake.